Core Web Vitals: What are they and why they are Important?

 What are Core Web Vitals?

 Core Web Vitals are a set of three new metrics that Google considers important to enhance the webpage’s overall user experience.
-Among those metrics, you have Page Experience signals like mobile optimization, browser safety, usage of HTTPS protocol, and less intrusive pop-up ads that make a page user-friendly.
+Among those metrics, you have Page Experience signals like mobile website design, browser safety, usage of HTTPS protocol, and less intrusive pop-up ads that make a page user-friendly.
 These signals would not have been your priority at the time when you were trying to reach the top of search engines before.
-Rather you would have been worried more about keyword optimization, metadata, content, etc. But now Google will also consider the website's performance while determining the search results with the Web Vitals initiative.
+Rather you would have been worried more about keyword optimization, metadata, content, etc. But now Google will also consider the website’s performance while determining the search results with the Web Vitals initiative.
 Thus generating the need to enhance your website’s user experience.
 The aim is to figure out the page experience signals that have the most significant impact on user experience.

 The metrics that we have been talking about so far are Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and First Input Delay (FID) designed to measure loading, visual stability, and interactivity respectively.
 You can easily measure these metrics and if you fall within a specific threshold, you will get a boost in your ranking.
 Or else, you can optimize your website accordingly to get benefited from this update.
 So, let us go over those three Core Web Vitals and know what they are.